 - Review the protocol, accompanying documents, new smelter training and other trainings available on the eLearning academy.

-- Fill out and send the pre-audit checklist to the Audit Program Manager.
+- Fill out and send the pre-audit checklist to the Senior Program Manager.

 - Begin to fill out the line item summary (LIS).